ChrisAaronJ/Smart-Traffic-Lights-using-YOLOv8/README.md

 1. Anode (longer leg): Connect to digital pin 13 on the Arduino.

-2.Cathode (shorter leg): Connect to one end of another 220Ω resistor.
+2. Cathode (shorter leg): Connect to one end of another 220Ω resistor.

 3. The other end of the resistor connects to the GND rail on the breadboard.